edgedb/easy-edgedb/chapter9/index.md

 }
 ```

-Okay, let's do the migration and then read the rest of the introduction for this chapter.
+Okay, let's do another migration and then read the rest of the introduction for this chapter.
 It continues to explain what Lucy is up to:

-> ...She chooses to marry Arthur Holmwood, and says sorry to the other two.
-The other two men are sad, but fortunately the three men become friends with each other.
-Dr. Seward is depressed and tries to concentrate on his work.
+> ...Lucy chooses to marry Arthur Holmwood, and says sorry to the other two.
+The other two men are sad, but fortunately all three men become friends with each other.
+>
+> Dr. Seward is depressed and tries to concentrate on his work.
 He is a psychiatrist who works in an asylum close to a large mansion called Carfax not far outside London.
 Inside the asylum is a strange man named Renfield that Dr. Seward finds most interesting.
 Renfield is sometimes calm, sometimes completely crazy, and Dr. Seward doesn't know why he changes his mood so quickly.
-Also, Renfield seems to believe that he can get power from living things by eating them?!
-He's not a vampire, but seems to act similar sometimes.
+Also, Renfield seems to believe that he can get power from living things by eating them!!
+Renfield isn't exactly a vampire, but seems to act similar sometimes.

 Oops!
 Looks like Lucy doesn't have three lovers anymore.
 We will have to remove her as a lover from the other two gentlemen.
-We'll just give them a sad empty set.
+We'll just update each of them a sad empty set.

 ```edgeql
 update NPC filter .name in {'John Seward', 'Quincey Morris'}